EKarton/Photos-Drive/apps/cli-client/docs/create_mongodb_connection_string.md

     ![DB access 2](./images/creating-mongodb-connection-string/db-access-2.png)

 3. A new window appears.
-Set the authentication method to `Password`, specify the user's name, and click on auto-generate password:
+Set the authentication method to `Password`, specify the user's name, and click on auto-generate password.
+Copy the password to a notepad (it will be used later):

     ![Create user 1](./images/creating-mongodb-connection-string/create-user-1.png)

-    Copy the password to a notepad (it will be used later).

 4. Scroll down, and set the built-in role to `Read and write to any database`, and then click on `Add user`: